Metastatic Breast Cancer Research

 - You can give directly to this fund and 100% goes to research.

 - A portion of every dollar donated to Hope Scarves goes to research.

-- Expand the biorepository at the JGBCC specific to metastatic breast cancer to allow greater access for scientists which will in turn accelerate our understanding of this disease, with a goal of two additional protocols this year for the biorepository.
+- Expand the biorepository at the JGBCC specific to metastatic breast cancer to allow greater access for scientists which will in turn accelerate our understanding of this disease.

-- Expand the current metastatic trial portfolio to ensure the options available to breast cancer patients in the region is comprehensive and local to minimize need for travel.
-The goal of this gift is to open trials in 90 days and offer more depth per subtype.
+- Expand the metastatic trial portfolio to ensure the options available to breast cancer patients in the region is comprehensive and local to minimize need for travel.

 - Increase patient accruals to these trials which in turn will increase the availability and support of early stage innovative trials.